Frequently Asked Questions

 Critical thinking approaches in education takes many forms: whereas some schools offer coursework specifically for developing critical thinking capacities, others develop mindsets for critical thinking that is manifest in school culture.
 Others still take a subject-specific approach to embedding critical thinking into the classroom based on what critical thinking looks like in a particular domain.

 One thing is for sure, critical thinking cannot be limited to a buzzword.
-If we are going to emphasize critical thinking, we must also place a value on it, assess is, and hold students accountable to demonstrating critical thinking.
-They may be required to show their work, defend an opposing viewpoint, or break down topics into all its component parts.
+If we are going to emphasize critical thinking, we must also place a value on it, assess it, and hold students accountable.
+Student can, for example, be required to show their work, defend an opposing viewpoint, or break down topics into all its component parts.

-Teachers can leverage the Socratic method to push students’ thinking through questioning, expecting students not only to learn, but also to understand why they are learning a certain topic
+Teachers can leverage the Socratic method to push students’ thinking through questioning, challenging students not only to learn, but also to understand why they are learning a certain topic

-See more on our Insights in Education page for how other teachers and schools are conceptualizing and operationalizing critical thinking education.
+See more on our Insights for Children and Teens page for how other teachers and schools are conceptualizing and operationalizing critical thinking education.

 One of the most important roles of a parent in this domain is to provide a safe environment to test and practice such cognitive skills.
 Strategies as simple as asking “why” questions help to develop kids’ critical thinking skills on their own as they work through their argumentation.

-See more on our Insights for Kids and Teenagers page for other tools, programs and resources that can be used at home.
+See our Parents’ Guide and our Insights for Children and Teens page for other tools, programs, and resources that can be used at home.

 The Reboot Foundation is entirely supported by the generosity of Bruno and Helen Lee Bouygues.
 Helen Lee Bouygues serves as the President of the Foundation.
 All of the resources developed by the foundation are provided without charge.

-The Reboot Foundation funds scientific experiments and surveys around critical thinking, including research that has contributed to our State of Critical Thinking report and Education Technology analysis.
-We also fund academic research contributing impactful and innovative topics in critical thinking.
+The Reboot Foundation funds scientific experiments and surveys around critical thinking, including research that has contributed, for example, to our State of Critical Thinking report and Education Technology analysis.
+We also fund academic research into impactful and innovative topics in critical thinking.